 He is Owner of AO services LLC, an organizational development consultancy and a Lead Facilitator for Signal Fire, LLC, which focuses on DEI in business environments.
 He also serves as a coach with the University of Maryland’s Positive Schools Center where his specialty is DEI training/implementation in school communities.
 He is a contributing columnist on culture and community, a Baltimore City grassroots organizer and a father of 6 with his wife of 21 years, Maya.

-Dr. Gold has been fortunate to teach both at the University of Maryland and at The George Washington University as a professorial lecturer.
-Dr. Gold’s most popular courses at GW include Intercultural Campus Leadership, Helping Skills in Student Affairs, Intercultural Campus Leadership, Multicultural Lens for Programming on Campus, and Student Development Theory.
+In addition to her full-time post at Towson University, she has taught at The George Washington University as a professorial lecturer since 2010.
+Dr. Gold’s most popular courses in the Educational Leadership Masters program include Intercultural Campus Leadership, Helping Skills in Student Affairs, and Student Development Theory.

-Dr. Gold has a Doctor of Education degree from The George Washington University in Higher Education Administration; her dissertation focused on spiritual development of nonheterosexual undergraduate students.
-Dr. Gold also has a Masters of Divinity from Eastern Mennonite University with a focus on Campus Ministry, and a Bachelors of Business Administration from James Madison University in Marketing and Computer Information Systems.
+Dr. Gold has a Doctor of Education degree from The George Washington University in Higher Education Administration; her dissertation focused on spiritual development of non-heterosexual undergraduate students.
+Additionally, she completed her Project Management Master Certification at Harvard University.
+Dr. Gold has a Masters of Divinity from Eastern Mennonite University with a focus on Campus Ministry and a Bachelors of Business Administration from James Madison University in Marketing and Computer Information Systems.

 Cheri C. Wilson received a BA in Russian from Howard University, an MA in Russian Area Studies from the University of Minnesota, was a PhD candidate (ABD) in Russian history at the University of Minnesota, and received an MHS in Health Finance and Management from the Johns Hopkins Bloomberg School of Public Health.
 She is multilingual—fluent in Russian, speaks French and Spanish with a reading knowledge of German.
 Ms. Wilson is a nationally recognized diversity and inclusion, cultural and linguistic competence, and health equity subject matter expert.
 She is currently a Senior Research Scientist in the Health Determinants & Disparities Practice at General Dynamics Information Technology.
 Previously, she served as the Director, Corporate Office of Diversity & Inclusion at RWJ Barnabas Health in New Jersey, an Assistant Scientist in the Johns Hopkins Center for Health Disparities Solutions (Johns Hopkins Bloomberg School of Public Health), and an Acting Assistant Director of the Quality Improvement Department at The Johns Hopkins Hospital.
 Ms. Wilson is a Certified Professional in Healthcare Quality (CPHQ), a Past President of the Maryland Association for Healthcare Quality, and a Lean Six Sigma Green Belt.